dama-lab/multi-atlas-segmentation/README.md

       wget https://github.com/NifTK/NifTK/releases/download/v18.05.4/niftk-v18.05.4-ubuntu-14.04-x64.tar.bz2
       # extracct the binary files
       tar -xvjf niftk-v18.05.4-ubuntu-14.04-x64.tar.bz2
-      # a folder called 'niftk' will be created under your $HOME folder
+      # A folder called 'niftk-18.5.4' will be created under your $HOME folder

   - If you choose to compile the `NiftyReg` and `NiftySeg` from source code instead, please make sure you have downloaded and installed the latest version, since the earlier version might not be compatible with this tool.